hanzhao2020/PENGoLINS/README.md

 author = "H. Zhao and X. Liu and A. H. Fletcher and R. Xiang and J. T. Hwang and D. Kamensky" }
 ```
+A preprint of the above article can be found [here](https://github.com/LSDOlab/lsdo_bib/blob/main/pdf/zhao2022open.pdf).

 Detailed tutorial and examples are demonstrated in [PENGoLINS documentation](https://hanzhao2020.github.io/PENGoLINS/).